CScharer/full-stack-qa/docs/process/AI_WORKFLOW_RULES.md

 #### **Common Mistakes to Avoid:**
 - ❌ Creating issue templates in `.github/` (use `docs/issues/open/`)
 - ❌ Creating guides in project root (use `docs/guides/`)
-- ❌ Creating analysis in project root (use `docs/analysis/YYYY-MM-DD-topic/`)
+- ❌ Creating analysis in project root (use `docs/work/` with date-prefixed filenames)
 - ❌ Forgetting to update NAVIGATION.md

 #### **Exceptions - .md Files Outside docs/:**